Addiction | 5 min read

 On December 10, 2021

 Alcohol use is legal and common in the US.
-Many people can have drinks on occasion without ill effects.
-However, if you’re on prescription medications and combine them with alcohol, it can lead to unpredictable and adverse effects – especially with opioids like hydrocodone.
+Many people can enjoy drinks occasionally without experiencing any adverse effects.
+However, if you’re on prescription medications and combine them with alcohol, it can lead to unpredictable and adverse effects, especially with opioids like hydrocodone.

 Learn more about the risks of mixing hydrocodone and alcohol, overdose risks, and treatment options for substance use disorders.